jgarza9788/GaussianBlur_URP_Demo/GaussianBlur_SG.md

 * Adjust Blur, Lightness, Saturation, and TintColor
 * Made using Unity's ShaderGraph
 * Compatible with Unity's Scriptable Rendering Pipelines

+## Requirements

+Below are the list of packages i'm using.
+Using the exact version is recommended, but might not be required.

+* Unity 2019.1.4
+* Core RP Library 5.13.0
+* Lightweight RP 5.13.0
+* Shader Graph 5.13.0

 ## How To Use GaussianBlur_SG